Free Heroin Addiction Hotline Numbers

 I’m Scared to Call a Heroin Addiction Helpline

 Taking that first step and calling a heroin addiction hotline can be nerve-wracking.
 However, it is important to remind yourself that it is just a phone call.
 You make phone calls every day, and this one is no different.
-You can end the call at any time, your call is private and confidential, and the person on the other end of the line only wants to help you and give you information.
+You can end the call at any time, your call is private and confidential, and the person at the other end of the line only wants to help you and give you information.

 The people who answer your calls are not judgmental, and they will never pressure you to do anything.
 They simply want to give you the information and resources you need to decide for yourself.
 While heroin help hotline operators want what is best for you, they will never make you feel uncomfortable.

-Additional Substance Abuse Hotlines
+General Substance Abuse Hotlines

 - DrugFree.org: This hotline is meant to help parents of children who are abusing drugs.
 Hotline staff members are bilingual, caring, and ready to answer all your questions.
 Call 1-855-DRUGFREE (1-855-378-4373).